rakudo/rakudo/README.md

 after more than just the bare compiler, please download [the latest Rakudo Star package](http://rakudo.org/downloads/star).

+Note that different backends implement slightly different sets of featurs.
 For a high-level overview of implemented and missing features, please visit <http://perl6.org/compilers/features>.

 ## Building and Installing Rakudo